mkljczk/pl-fe/packages/pl-fe/README.md

 `pl-fe` is a social networking client app forked from [Soapbox](https://gitlab.com/soapbox-pub/soapbox/).
-It is intended to be used with [`pl`](https://github.com/mkljczk/pl) backend, but works with any Mastodon API-compatible software.
+It works with any Mastodon API-compatible software, but it's focused on supporting alternative backends, like Pleroma or GoToSocial.

 ## Differences compared to Soapbox